ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 ## 3_32bitsHexTo7segAnd16LEDs

-This project is finished.
+This project is not yet finished.
 Please finish the documentation of it.
 It has  the switch between the two banks of 16 LEDs.
 Don't bother adding this to the port diagram.

 #### Port Diagram![Port7Seg](Port7Seg.svg)